ssbc/ssb-group-exclusion-spec/README.md

   zero--"a excludes c"-->one[H: a,b,d]
 ```

-Let `Ga` be `a`'s subfeed dedicated for publishing messages for epoch `G`.
-To
+Let `Ga` be `a`'s subfeed dedicated for publishing messages for epoch `G`, and
-perform member exclusion, the following steps SHOULD be taken in order:
+similarly `Gc` be `c`'s subfeed.
+To perform member exclusion, the following
+steps SHOULD be taken in order:

 * 4.1.1. `a` MUST create a new symmetric group key `H` (also known as the epoch
 key) which MUST have at least 32 bytes of cryptographically secure random data